ashejim/C769/_sources/ci_page.md

 :height: 200px
 :align: center
 ```
 Dr. Charles Paddock received his BS in Business from the University of New Orleans.
 Following a tour of duty in the Air Force, he returned to school and received his MBA concentrating in Systems and Operations Management and Ph.D. in Management Information Systems, both from the University of Houston.
 Charles previously taught at Arizona State University and The University of Nevada, Las Vegas and worked in the Research Centers of both Universities as a consultant to their corporate members.
-Charles joined WGU in February of 2006, and now lives in the South Carolina Upstate.
+Charles joined WGU in February of 2006, and now lives in Salt Lake City, UT.